efeuentertainment/vigicad/README.md

 ![Standard Minus](images/Minus%20render-2.png)

-If you'd like to build a robot for Botkins, contact us and we'll send you the Onboarding Process.
-Let us know about any broken links or deficiencies (e.g. unclear or missing steps).
-The maker can choose the 3D printed parts color.
+- If you'd like to build a robot for Botkins, contact us and we'll send you the Onboarding Process.
+- Let us know about any broken links or deficiencies (e.g. unclear or missing steps).
+- The maker can choose the 3D printed parts color.
+- Building your first robot may take about 10 hours, maybe more.
+After some practice, building may take about 3h per robot.
+- Some parts from aliexpress may take 5 weeks to arrive.

 ### Prerequisites
-You need:
+You'll need:
 - Soldering iron.
 - Internet Access (SIM card with mobile data, WLAN or Ethernet LAN), PC.
 - 3D Printer currently not required.